dangquan1402/udacity-datascientist-nanodegree/project4/README.md

 ## File Descriptions
-- This is one jupyter notebook file and one html file containing details step by step to build model
+- The detail can be seen in `male_female_classification_readme.md` file.
+- It can also run step by step in the notebook as well to see how it works.

 ## Result